CODAIT/spark-netezza/README.md

 ## Building From Source

 ### Scala 2.10
-spark-netezza build supports Scala 2.10 by default, if Scala 2.11 artifact is needed, please refer to [Version Cross Build](#version-cross-build)
+spark-netezza build supports Scala 2.10 by default, if Scala 2.11 artifact is needed, please refer to [Scala 2.11](#scala-211) or [Version Cross Build](#version-cross-build)

 #### Building General Artifacts
 To generate regular binary, in the root directory run: